-- 8. The replacement cost for tools and/or tool storage units governed hereunder shall be determined by agreement between the employee or his representative and the employee's appointing officer.
+- 253. 7.
+The first ten dollars (\$10.00) of any loss shall be borne by the employee.
+A "Loss" is defined as the total dollar amount of tools and/or tool storage units of the employee lost or damaged in one incident.
+Approved claims shall be settled by the SFMTA paying to the employee the replacement cost of the tool(s) and/or tool storage units minus ten dollars (\$10.00). - 8.
+The replacement cost for tools and/or tool storage units governed hereunder shall be determined by agreement between the employee or his representative and the employee's appointing officer.
 Where possible, tools and/or tool storage units shall be replaced by those of the same brand name and model.
 Any dispute resulting from attempts to determine tool replacement costs shall be submitted to an appropriate grievance procedure for resolution.
-In instances where the employee has suffered a loss of a substantial number of tools which would jeopardize the employee's ability to perform the employee 's job duties and if there is a dispute as to tool replacement costs, the employee shall not lose any time from work as a result thereof. - 251.
+In instances where the employee has suffered a loss of a substantial number of tools which would jeopardize the employee's ability to perform the employee shall not lose any time from work as a result thereof. - 255.
 9. The SFMTA, at its own expense, shall arrange with the San Francisco Police Department or another source of its choice to have all tools of the employees marked with identification information.
 Tools and/or tool storage units which are not so marked or identified shall not be included within the coverage of this Section, and if the SFMTA has not marked the tools, the tools will be covered.